abhaybhatia01/deviceActivity/readme.md

-#how to use
+# tracking device activity using emqx, mqtt, influxdb and redis.

-##make sure your emqx service is running on the port localhost:1883
+##  sure your emqx service is running on the port localhost:1883
-##make sure your redis service is running on the port localhost:6378
+## make sure your redis service is running on the port localhost:6378
-##make sure you have influx installed on the default port
+## make sure you have influx installed on the default port

+## how to use
 1 run publisher.js in the mqtt clients folder:
     node publisher.js